openai/evals/docs/plugin-eval.md

 Evaluations with plugins enabled take an additional arguement - `plugins` - which is a list of plugins to enable.
 The evaluation framework will automatically instantiate the plugins from the registry for each sampling.
 Please note, we currently require chat-style inputs for plugins.

-A message with a recipient of `{namespace}.{api_name}` will call the corresponding function on the plugin.
-The content should be a JSON string containing the arguments to pass to the API.
-The return value of the API will be returned to the AI model as a JSON string.

-When the last message in the input is a plugin call, the AI model will be called after invoking the plugin.
-This framework does not (currently) support chaining plugins, or calling plugins conditioned on the model response.
+Before sending a request to the model, we will iteratively call `plugin_actions` on the relevant plugins.
+One plugin instance will be used per sample, so plugins will retain state over that request.

-NOTE: By enabling plugins, we may mutate the message chain.
+NOTE: By enabling plugins, we may mutate the overall message chain.
 Currently, we append the plugin's description to the end of the system message (Or insert a new system message if none was provided).
 This is done to ensure that the model has context to know how to use the plugin.

 ```JSON
 {